“That little something extra. Well, you’ve got it!” – James Mason to Judy Garland in “A Star Is Born”

 February 5, 1948: The second of a rare two-day break for Judy at MGM.
 She wasn’t needed for any work on the film she was making at the time, Easter Parade co-starring Fred Astaire.
 There’s no doubt she probably enjoyed this break immensely.

-February 5, 1950: Judy and Gene Kelly filmed the “You Wonderful You” (finale reprise) for Summer Stock.
-Spencer Tracy happened to visit the set.
+February 5, 1950: Judy and co-star Gene Kelly filmed the finale version of “You Wonderful You” for Summer Stock.
+Spencer Tracy happened to visit the set on this day.

 February 5, 1954: The second day of a week’s filming of the “Someone At Last” number for A Star Is Born on the “Interior Malibu Home” set.
 Time started: 10 a.m.; finished: 6:15 p.m.